public abstract class SecurityContext extends Context

 Indicates if a new security context can be entered (default

-enter, enter, exit, exit, getCurrentContext, getOuter, getOwner, setConcurrentContext, toString
+enter, enter, exit, exit, getCurrentContext, getOuter, getOwner, setConcurrentContext, toStringpublic static final Configurable<java.lang.Class<? extends SecurityContext>> DEFAULT

 public static SecurityContext getCurrentSecurityContext()

-is returned.public static SecurityContext getDefault()
+getDefault() is returned.public static SecurityContext getDefault()

-implementation).protected final void enterAction()
+DEFAULT implementation).protected final void enterAction()

-protected final void exitAction()
+ContextenterAction in class Contextprotected final void exitAction()

-).
-Applications may return false
+true).
+Applications may return false and

 prevent untrusted code to increase their privileges.
 Usually,